Master Gardeners

-The Carson City has a community garden with 28 garden beds total and 25 were rented to Carson City community members.
+Carson City has a community garden with 28 garden beds in total, and 25 of them were rented to Carson City community members.
 The other 3 are demonstration beds for lessons and learning opportunities.
 The were 2 orientations held during the year and work community workdays as well.
 There were 3 workdays between April and October.

 Carson City Community Garden held educational talks that were open to the public.
 20 different research-based fact sheets were provided to participants.
 There was one class with 10 participants.